 Public outreach brought new members to the HMAC from the University community, including UNM staff, students, and representatives from all UNM branch campus locations.
 These individuals became members of the HMAC and attended meetings when possible.
 A meeting agenda was sent to all members of the HMAC prior to the meetings for their review.
 During meetings, all members of the HMAC were encouraged to comment and give feedback.
-Comments were also sent via email to the HMAC was incorporated into the entire update process.
+Comments were also sent via email to the HMP administrative team from members of the HMAC throughout the updating process.
+Feedback from the HMAC was incorporated into the entire update process.
 As feedback was given, it was reviewed by the HMAC and HMP administrative team, and using group consensus, added into the plan or not.
 Multiple invitations were sent out to neighborhood associations, however, there was no feedback from this group.